-We’ve all encountered those situations where you’re with a friend and you run into someone you know and they don’t.
-In your confusion or haste, you accidentally forget to introduce the two, both an etiquette faux pas and an awkward moment for all of you.
-Not introducing people can make everyone involved feel uncomfortable, or worse, make them feel like you don’t think they’re worth introducing.
-Luckily, all it takes is a brief mention of each person’s name and how you know them and that uncomfortable situation will be a thing of the past.
-And when you want to blossom socially, This Is the Best Way to Make New Friends.
+We've all been there before: You're hanging out with a friend and you randomly run into someone you know and they don't.
+In your confusion or haste, you accidentally forget to introduce the two, both an etiquette faux pas and an awkward moment for all.
+Not introducing people can make everyone involved feel uncomfortable, or worse, make them feel like you don't think they're worth introducing.
+Luckily, all it takes is a brief mention of each person's name and how you know them and that uncomfortable situation will be a thing of the past.

 Not Offering to Clean Up When Someone Else Cooks

-Just because you didn’t cook a meal doesn’t mean that you’re absolved of all responsibility after the fact.
-Not offering to clean up when someone else has cooked is akin to saying, “Hey, why don’t you do some more work on top of the hours you just put in?”
+Just because you didn't cook a meal doesn't mean that you're absolved of all responsibility after the fact.
+On the contrary, not offering to clean up when someone else has cooked is akin to saying, "Hey, why don't you do some more work on top of the hours you just put in?"

-While the chef may deny your offer, it’s always polite to ask first.
-And, if it’s your spouse turning on that Julia Child act in the kitchen, it’s even more important that you do your part: research from the Council on Contemporary Families found that inequality when it comes to housework can put a huge strain on relationships, and can decrease overall satisfaction in a marriage.
-And when you want to make your cleaning routine a whole lot easier, start with these 20 Genius House-Cleaning Hacks That Will Blow Your Mind!
+While the chef may deny your offer to help with the dishes, it's always polite to at least ask.
+And if it's your spouse serving you a home-cooked meal, it's especially important that you offer up your services: One 2016 study from the Council on Contemporary Families found that inequality when it comes to housework can put a huge strain on relationships and can decrease overall satisfaction in a marriage.

 Talking on the Phone in a Restaurant